Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 }
 ```

-It is given a string name so that consumers can express dependencies relative to existing policies.
-The `sendRequest` method uses a middleware pattern, which is familiar to JS developers.

 # Pipelines

 A `Pipeline` composes several policies and provides the ability to make a request that will flow through the policies in a specific order determined by their requirements.
-Which allows manipulating each request before and after it is made to the server.
+Which allows manipulating each request before it is sent to the server and to work on the response after receiving it.

 ```typescript
 export interface AddPipelineOptions {